Dan Newhouse: Agriculture

 In September 2024, Newhouse led a letter by 11 House Republicans calling on Director of National Intelligence Avril Haines to conduct an analysis of Chinese biotechnology development, including in cultivated meat, and issue recommendations for the United States to promote innovation in the alternative proteins sector.
 The letter stated that U.S. leadership on biotechnology and alternative proteins, including cultivated meat, is critical for U.S. food security.

 LGBT rights

-On July 19, 2022, Newhouse and 46 other House Republicans voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Newhouse and 46 other House Republicans voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.